 Possession of Narcotic Drugs

 Knowingly possessing, using, selling, manufacturing, transporting, fraudulently obtaining, or administering to another person a narcotic drug is illegal in the state of Arizona.
 In general, a narcotic is any drug affecting one’s mood or behavior.
 Several drugs are classified as narcotics by Arizona’s government – and are therefore illegal in Phoenix -, including cocaine, heroin, opium, oxycodone, and morphine.
 Most painkillers are considered narcotics when obtained, sold, or taken improperly.
-The improper use of narcotic drugs is a felony and anyone facing a related charge should speak with a Phoenix narcotics attorney.
+The improper use of narcotic drugs is a felony and anyone facing a related charge should speak with a Phoenix narcotic possession attorney.

 Consequences for Federal Charges